Fauna of Indonesia: Deforestation

 Environmental issues due to Indonesia's rapid industrialisation process and high population growth, have seen lower priority given to preserving ecosystems.
 Issues include illegal logging, with resulting deforestation, and a high level of urbanisation, air pollution, garbage management and waste water services also contributing to the forest deterioration.
 The widespread deforestation and other environmental destruction in Indonesia has often been described by academics as an ecocide.

 Sundaland

 Sundaland includes Sumatra, Java, Borneo and the smaller surrounding islands, whose fauna share similar characteristics with the mainland Asian fauna.
 During the ice age, lower sea levels connected the Asian continent with the western Indonesian archipelago.
 This enabled animals from the Asian mainland to migrate over dry land to Sundaland.

 Mammals

 The Borneo elephant, an Asian elephant subspecies.

 Sundaland harbours 381 mammal species, of which 173 are endemic to this region.
-Three of orangutan species, Bornean orangutan (Pongo pygmaeus), Sumatran orangutan (P. abelii) and Tapanuli orangutan (P. tapanuliensis) are listed in the IUCN red lists.
+Three of the orangutan species, Bornean orangutan (Pongo pygmaeus), Sumatran orangutan (P. abelii) and Tapanuli orangutan (P. tapanuliensis) are listed in the IUCN red lists.